rledford/wiser-connector/README.md

 ### status

-Emitted after a connector's `status` method or command is executed.
+Emitted after a connector's `status` command is executed in a child process.
 The data contains the current hardware status information returned from the Wiser REST API `/wiser/api/arena` endpoint.

 ```js
 // Example